manjuprasadshettyn/actian_katas_2023/README.md

 ![Analytics drawio](https://github.com/manjuprasadshettyn/actian_katas_2023/assets/16699423/4fe33065-53e6-4297-b937-5a40cefe6ca3)

-+ Analytics DB will hold all details about user actions, changes in reservation details, user preferences etc.
++ Analytics DB will hold all details about user actions, changes in reservation details, user preferences, etc.
 + The service will poll the queue and add events along with attributes.

 Below flow diagrams explain the working of each microservice.